resolute/coerce/README.md

 # Coerce

-Coerce inputs to chainable types, formatters, sanitizers, and validators.
+Coerce input to types and formats with sanitizers and validators.

 ## Features